-Affirmation of Welcome
+Affirmations of Welcome

 As a community of the people of God, we are called to minister to all people in our world.
 We are called to reconciliation and wholeness and are challenged by the Gospel to be agents of healing within our society.

 - share the worth that comes from being unique individuals created by God;

 - are welcome to become members of this congregation upon making a common, public Affirmation of Faith; and